 2. Body and Movement:

-The study of movement for Theater Education at the Bavarian Academy of Dramatic Arts is designed to prepare students for the modern theater, to train the body as a vehicle for representation and performance.
+The study of movement for Acting at the Bavarian Academy of Dramatic Arts is designed to prepare students for the modern theater, that is to say to train the body as a vehicle for representation and performance.
 It is based on elements from Humphrey/Limon, Cunningham, Post Modern, Release and other body-experience techniques.
 Particular emphasis is placed on precise and above all deliberate, expressive movements.
-The medium of improvisation helps to become aware of one's own body with its capabilities and expressive power, and to develop it further.
+The medium of improvisation helps to become aware of one's own body with its capabilities and its expressive power, and to develop it further.
 Activities are focused on the relationship between space, power, time, and always on inner attitude as well.
 Influences are the works of Jacques Lecoq, Pina Bausch and the theater of Christoph Marthaler and Falk Richter.

 3. Dramatic Performance:

-In its practical orientation in the area of Dramatic Performance for theater educators, the Bavarian Academy of Dramatic Arts draws on the European tradition, with particular reference to the ideas of Bertolt Brecht and Konstantin Stanislavski.
+In its practical orientation in the discipline of Dramatic Performance for actors, the Bavarian Academy of Dramatic Arts draws on the European tradition, with particular reference to the ideas of Bertolt Brecht and Konstantin Stanislavski.
 Practical application remains at the heart of the instruction.
+Besides internships with theaters, public performances are scheduled from the start.
 Individual creativity is stimulated and individual gifts are nurtured.
 Technical ability and artistic challenge are emphasized in equal measure.

 Students of the Academy may elect to pursue additional specializations in the following fields: